 Attachment site for the posterior cruciate ligament

-Maintains structural integrity of the knee
+Maintains structural integrity of your knee

 Intercondylar Eminence (Tibial Spine)